Kount/kount.github.io/_docs/dc-web-browser.md

 ---
 title: Web Client and Browser Setup
-subtitle:
-tags: [integration, kaxsdc, data collector, setup, code]
-author:
----

-The Data Collector runs on a client’s browser and collects a variety of information that helps uniquely identify the device.
+subtitle: The Data Collector runs on a client’s browser and collects a variety of information that helps uniquely identify the device.
 Add the `<script>` tag to the web page where you want to trigger the Data Collection.
 The variables are found in the above table.
 Below is sample code.
+tags: [integration, kaxsdc, data collector, setup, code, client sdk]
+author:
+---

 ### High Level Integration Steps: